Disclaimer: Star Trek is the property of

 and Stonn after the challenge?"

-seriousness of the challenge, when a Vulcan woman demands the challenge, she
+of the challenge, when a Vulcan woman demands the challenge, she understands

-understands that she becomes chattel.
+that she becomes chattel.
 Whoever wins a challenge owns the woman.
-He
+He can

-can choose to marry her and elevate her status or he can choose to keep her as
+choose to marry her and elevate her status or he can choose to keep her as a

-a servant.
-Upon consideration, we decided it was logical that I would continue
+servant.
+Upon consideration, we decided it was logical that I would continue in

 Christine leaned forward